Don Verdean: Release

-The premiered at the Sundance Film Festival on January 28, 2015.
+The film premiered at the Sundance Film Festival on January 28, 2015.
 On January 21, 2015, Lionsgate acquired distribution rights to the film.
-The film was released in a limited release and through video on demand on December 11, 2015, by Lionsgate Premiere.
+The film was released in limited theaters and through video on demand on December 11, 2015, by Lionsgate Premiere.

 Reception

 Don Verdean received negative reviews.
 On Rotten Tomatoes, the film holds a score of 29%, an average rating of 4.3/10, based on 38 reviews.
-Metacritic gives the film a score of 39 out of 100, sampled from 13 reviews, indicating "generally unfavorable reviews".
+Metacritic gives the film a score of 39 out of 100, sampled from 13 reviews, indicating "generally unfavorable" reviews.